pflarcology/CV/README.md

 ## Rory Grieve

-A recent graduate of Makers Academy's full-stack 12 week web development course.
-I have long had an interest in technology previously covering startups for two years in my previous job as a reporter.
-I'm looking for a job in London.
+I am a recent graduate of Makers Academy's full-stack 12 week web development course.
+My interest in technology is long held and I previously worked as a reporter for two years covering startups.
+I am looking for a job in London with a company that's passionate about code and committed to using best practises.

 ## Skills

-Attention to detail
+### Attention to detail

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+### Team player

+### Self-Starter

 ## Education

 #### Makers Academy (October 2016 to February 2017)

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- Programming principles: OOP, TDD, SOLID, MVC
-- Software Craftsmanship
 - Ruby, Rails, Javascript, Node.js, Angular.js
 - Rspec, Jasmine, Mocha
+- Multiple debugging excercises
+- Version Control

 #### University of Exeter (2009 to 2012)